chaoss/wg-package-metadata/docs/attribute_analysis/drafts/attestation_analysis.md

 - **Maven Central** has attestations but not OIDC-based trusted publishing
 - **npm**, **PyPI**, and **RubyGems** have both

+### Attestations Generated During Trusted Publishing

+In ecosystems with both trusted publishing and attestations (npm, PyPI, RubyGems), attestations are often automatically generated as part of the trusted publishing workflow:

+**Example: PyPI trusted publishing flow**
+1. Package is published from GitHub Actions using OIDC token (no API key needed)
+2. PyPI validates the OIDC token and authenticates the publisher
+3. PyPI automatically generates attestations:
+   - **PyPI Publish attestation**: Confirms package was uploaded via Trusted Publisher
+   - **SLSA Provenance** (if available): Contains build provenance details
+4. Attestations are signed using the OIDC identity
+5. Attestations are uploaded to Sigstore Rekor transparency log
+6. Attestations are made available via PyPI Integrity API

+This tight integration means that using trusted publishing automatically provides attestations, creating a complete chain of trust from source repository → CI build → registry publication.

+**Example: npm provenance**
+- Publishing with `npm publish --provenance` from GitHub Actions automatically:
+  - Creates SLSA v0.2 provenance statement
+  - Signs with ephemeral key and Sigstore Fulcio certificate
+  - Logs in Rekor transparency log
+  - Stores attestation in npm registry

-The combination of trusted publishing and attestations provides the strongest security guarantees: trusted publishing ensures authenticated uploads, while attestations provide verifiable provenance of what was uploaded.
+The combination of trusted publishing and attestations provides the strongest security guarantees: trusted publishing ensures authenticated uploads without long-lived credentials, while attestations provide cryptographically verifiable provenance of what was uploaded and how it was built.